 The cost benefit analysis was performed at the economy-wide level, from an owner-occupier perspective and a social perspective.
+The change in construction costs and energy use at the building-level, calculated in Stages 2 and 3 for the Section J compliant building archetypes, were inputs for assessing the cost and benefits of adopting Section J NCC2016 and NCC2019.
 The analysis was performed using a methodology consistent with Regulatory Impact Statements (RIS) prepared for the Australian Building Codes Board (ABCB), and COAG Energy Council Code Trajectory for new commercial buildings.
 The method complies with the Australian Government's Office of Best Practice Regulation's (OBPR) RIS and Cost Benefit Analysis Guidance Notes.
 All values used in the analysis reflect local NT conditions and pricings.